 Some students start attending a university immediately after high school, others begin taking classes after employment, and others start after military service.
 It can be difficult for veterans and servicemembers to jump into education after their service.
-We’ve found the top military-friendly colleges for the military.
+We’ve found the top military friendly colleges for the military.
 Also, the United States government and individual universities have created financial programs and resources to provide a smooth transition for military-related individuals.
 These programs are to help and give back to veterans, service members, and dependents.
 Some universities offer more academic, financial, and psychological assistance than others.

-Here are the top military-friendly colleges:
+Here are the best military friendly colleges:

 1. University of Alabama